kaavyalakshmanan/tele-vet/README.md

 It will connect vets and pet owners virtually with video conferencing and messaging.
 Users can sign in as either pet owner or vet.
 Pet owners can:
 - Undergo a pre-screening using a chatbot to indicate the level of urgency and preliminary info
-- Find the nearest vet to their location
+- Search for vets by location
 - Book an appointment with a vet
-- View a vets availability
+- View a vet's availability
 - Message vets in real-time
+- Send and receive private messages to a message inbox
 - Upload images
 - Video conference with vets
 - View message log history with vets